Abort73.com / Facts About Abortion / U.S. Abortion Statistics

 Facts and figures relating to the frequency of abortion in the United States.

-Primary abortion statistics in the U.S. are available from two sources, privately from The Guttmacher Institute (AGI) and publicly from the Centers for Disease Control (CDC).
-In 2009 (the most recent year for which CDC data is available), California, Delaware, Maryland, and New Hampshire did not provide abortion reports to the federal government.
+Primary, nationwide abortion statistics for the United States are available from two sources—privately from The Guttmacher Institute (AGI) and publicly from the Centers for Disease Control (CDC).
+In 2010 (the most recent year for which CDC data is available), California, Maryland, and New Hampshire did not provide abortion reports to the federal government.
 Since California has not complied with CDC requests for abortion data in many years, and since California accounts for more abortions than any other state in the U.S, CDC totals are routinely incomplete.
 AGI, on the other hand, is the research arm of Planned Parenthood, the world's largest abortion provider.
 While their data is helpful, they are a much less neutral source.
 The following information has been gleaned from both sources to provide an overview of the frequency and demography of abortion.
 Additional, secondary statistics have been taken from the National Abortion Federation's (NAF) 2009 teaching text on abortion, Management of Unintended and Abnormal Pregnancy: Comprehensive Abortion Care.

 IF YOU ARE PREGNANT AND NEED HELP, VISIT: OptionLine.org